The Health Benefits of D-Mannose*

 With D-mannose, many people first think of urinary tract health.
 However, this unique sugar may offer other potential benefits as well.

 Some studies suggest that D-mannose may be useful as a “prebiotic.”
 Prebiotics are substances that promote the growth of beneficial bacteria in your gut.
-The proper balance between “good” and “bad” bacteria is a prerequisite for both gut and overall health, so D-mannose may support your health by helping to raise levels of good bacteria.*
+D-mannose may support your health by helping to raise levels of beneficial bacteria.*

 There is also evidence that D-mannose may help protect against lectins in your gastrointestinal tract.
 Lectins are proteins found in beans, seeds, grains, and even some vegetables and fruits.
 They present a challenge to digestion because they are not broken down by stomach acid or digestive enzymes.